russross/blackfriday/README.md

 [Go][2].
 It supports a number of extensions, inspired by Leanpub, kramdown and Asciidoc, that allows for large documents to be written.
 It is specifically designed to write internet drafts and RFCs for the IETF.
 With mmark you can create a single file that serves as input into the XML2RFC processor.
-But is also allows for writing large documents such as technical books.
+But it also allows for writing large documents such as technical books.

 My [Learning Go book](https://github.com/miekg/learninggo) is written in mmark and sample